jimchen5209/TGBot_Bombnumber/README.md

 3.Open command line,and type "pip install telepot".

-  For Windows: Go to 'python folder'\Scripts\ Shift-right to open Command Shell here and type "pip install telepot".
+  For Windows: Go to 'python folder'\Scripts\ Shift+right_click to open Command Shell here and type "pip install telepot".

 4.Edit app.py,Insert your bot's TOKEN to the currect position.